Voices.com saw a 25% increase in year-over-year revenue after publishing its case study.

 Sometimes, clients need more context before agreeing to a case study interview.
-Let them know how you plan to use and distribute it (e.g., pitch to podcasts and attract listeners).
+Share how you plan to use and distribute it.

-What you want to do is sweeten the pot.
+What you want to do here is sweeten the pot.

 Talk about how the case study improves their SEO or boosts visibility to potential customers.

-Voices.com always tells its clients how it plans to share the case study on social media and its newsletter.
-The latter channel has hundreds of thousands of subscribers, it’s “sufficient enough to demonstrate the quality of the case study,” says David.
+Voices.com always tells its clients how it plans to share the case study via social media posts and its newsletter.
+Since the latter channel has hundreds of thousands of subscribers, it’s “sufficient enough to demonstrate the quality of the case study,” says David.